-NOTE: 10-146 CMR Chapter 15, Death with Dignity Act Reporting Rule, has been adopted and is effective August 30, 2020.
+NOTE: 10-146 CMR Chapter 15, Death with Dignity Act Reporting Rule, has been adopted and is effective since August 30, 2020.
 Access major substantive rules for the Maine Death with Dignity Act in the Rule Chapters for the Department of Health and Human Services under section 10 146 Office of Data, Research and Vital Statistics, Chapter 15 (or download here).

-If you are a physician, pharmacist, other heath care provider, or funeral director and have additional questions about implementing the Maine Death with Dignity Act or about obtaining general training for your group, please contact us.
+If you are a physician, pharmacist, other heath care provider, or funeral director, and have additional questions about implementing the Maine Death with Dignity Act or about obtaining general training for your group, please contact us.